ejsalin/vlm-probing/README.md

 ### Data

+We make available new datasets for multimodal probing experiments.

 The datasets are available in the ```datasets``` folder.
 Read ```dataset/README.md``` for more details on the datasets.

 The splits are provided in ```probing-vl-models/probing_tasks/split```